daneholmes/debian-hyprland-dots/README.md

 ## Hypeless

-Hyprland, using Omarchy hypeless and scripts,on Debian 13.
+Hyprland, using Omarchy dots and scripts, on Debian 13.

 _work in progress_